worldbank/gld/Support/Country Survey Details/MEX/ENOE/ENOE-Introduction.md

 ### The ENOE

-ENOE or "Encuesta Nacional de Ocupación y Empleo" is a national survey that record labor information from the Mexican people.
+ENOE or "Encuesta Nacional de Ocupación y Empleo" is a national survey that records labor information from the Mexican population.
 The Survey is conducted quarterly with two different questionnaires i.e., extended and basic versions.

 ### Evolution of the ENOE questionnaires

-In the past fifteen years, the Mexican national statistics institute (INEGI) published five versions of the labor force questionnaire or ENOE.
+In the past fifteen years, the Mexican national statistics institute (INEGI) published five updates (Table 1) of the labor force questionnaire or ENOE.
 The ENOE has two versions: the extended version and the basic version.
 Every quarter, the INEGI conducts labor surveys using either version.